juzibot/wxkf-manager/README.md

 ![image](./introduction-assets/eng/structure-with-gateway.jpg)

 In this structure, instead of receiving the callback directly from Wecom, a gateway service should be implemented to handle all services.
-The callback address will of wecom should be `http://www.example.com/callback/{corpId}`.
+The callback address of wecom should be `http://www.example.com/callback/{corpId}`.
 It's db should have the encodingAesKey and token of that corp.
 So it can decrypt the message and handle it correctly.

 When the gateway service receive a `kf_msg_or_event` callback, it can call the WXKF-Manager service and it then dispatch the message to the corresponding puppet.